adri-standard/adri/docs/PROJECT_STRUCTURE.md

 2. Use consistent naming conventions
 3. Update documentation if the structure changes
 4. Add appropriate tests in the `tests/` directory
+5. Keep the root directory clean - use subdirectories appropriately